OLFACTORY ART

 To bring a new perspective, the second scent expresses expansion.
 With the use of fresher notes, we’re guided towards a future away from fantasy, inspiring new possibilities, and honours forgotten histories.
 By challenging the olfactory codes of ‘oriental’ scent, Dana allows for a narrative closer to reality and away from colonial fantasy to prevail.

-Currently on view: March 5th-May 28th 2023
+March 5th-May 28th 2023

 Denver, CO, United States